About ITP (16)

 Maintain a Healthy Diet and Lifestyle

-2. Maintain a healthy digestive system by eating mostly fruits and vegetables and chewing them well - See Food as a Cure
+2. Maintain a healthy digestive system and reduce inflammation (associated with ITP) by eating a whole foods diet and chewing your food well.
+See Food as a Cure

-5. Avoid environmental toxins.
+5. Avoid environmental toxins and other substances that can cause low platelets.
 See About ITP: Warnings

 While no one knows the precise cause of ITP at this time, researchers continue to make progress in understanding it and the similarities to other autoimmune diseases.
 Since ITP can vary greatly between individuals, causes of ITP may also vary.
 Note that the theories on this page are listed separately (in alphabetical order), however they most likely overlap.
 For example, someone may have a defect in immune regulation which makes them more susceptible to developing ITP after an immunization or contracting H. pylori.